gyf1214/norewar-rails/README.md

 [Mongo](http://www.mongodb.org) is required for database.
 I use version 2.4.5.

 [Redis](http://redis.io) is required for cache.
 I tested with version 2.6.16.
-According to Sidekiq version 2.4 is required at least
+According to [Sidekiq](https://github.com/mperham/sidekiq) version 2.4 is required at least.

 Installation